Sustainability

 4. Governance

-We recognize that effective governance is essential to achieving our sustainability goals.
+We recognise that effective governance is essential to achieving our sustainability goals.
 To uphold the highest standards of accountability and integrity, we have adopted a robust corporate governance framework that aligns with industry best practices and regulatory requirements.
-Our framework is guided by the Main Market Listing Requirements, the Malaysian Code on Corporate Governance ("MCCG"), Bursa Malaysia’s Sustainability Reporting Guide (3rd Edition) and Bursa Malaysia’s Corporate Governance Guide (4th Edition).
+Our framework is guided by the Part III under Practice Note 9 of Bursa Malaysia’s Main Market Listing Requirements, the Malaysian Code on Corporate Governance (“MCCG“) 2021, Bursa Malaysia’s Corporate Governance Guide (4th Edition) and Bursa Malaysia’s Sustainability Reporting Guide (3rd Edition).

 FORWARD-LOOKING STATEMENT

-The report outlines the organization’s commitment to sustainability across Economic, Environmental, Social, and Governance ("EESG") dimensions, addressing global challenges like climate change, biodiversity loss, and social equity.
-It emphasizes sustainable economic growth through innovation, digital transformation, and resilient supply chains, while integrating climate-related risks into financial decisions.
+The report outlines the organisation’s commitment to sustainability across Economic, Environmental, Social, and Governance (“EESG“) dimensions, addressing global challenges like climate change, biodiversity loss, and social equity.
+It emphasises sustainable economic growth through innovation, digital transformation, and resilient supply chains, while integrating climate-related risks into financial decisions.
 Governance is strengthened by transparency, accountability, and zero-tolerance for bribery, with proactive stakeholder engagement to anticipate risks.
-The organization values its diverse workforce, fostering inclusion, training, and well-being to drive innovation.
+The organisation values its diverse workforce, fostering inclusion, training, and well-being to drive innovation.
 Environmental efforts focus on water and energy efficiency, waste reduction, and climate change management.